AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    AEM Screens `We.Retail Run Ui.Apps` and `Ui.Content` packages installed by way of CRX Package Manager

-## Create the Poster Component {#poster-cmp}
+## Create the Poster component {#poster-cmp}

 The Poster component extends the out-of-the-box AEM Screens Image component.
 A mechanism of Sling, `sling:resourceSuperType`, is used to inherit the core functionality of the Image component without having to copy and paste.
 More information about the basics of [Sling Request Processing can be found here.](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/introduction/the-basics)

 The Poster component is rendered in full screen in preview/production mode.
-In edit mode, it is important to render the component differently to facilitate authoring the sequence channel.
+In edit mode, it is important to render the component differently to facilitate authoring the Sequence channel.

 1. In **CRXDE-Lite** `http://localhost:4502/crx/de/index.jsp` (or IDE of choice) beneath to `/apps/weretail-run/components/content`create a `cq:Component` named `poster`.